 New users may be added using the nismkuser command on the master server.
-The syntax of the command is the same of mkuser command, except for the fact you can also define the password.
-For example, we can add the federico NIS+ user with password gwerty in the following way:
+The syntax of the command is the same as the mkuser command, except for the fact you can also define the password.
+For example, we can add the federico NIS+ user with password qwerty in the following way: